riscv-europe/summit-website-development/summit/2026/dev-workshop.md

     lead = "Get hands-on, explore possibilities, build solutions!"
 %}

-## Project meetings and public workshop
+## Project meetings and public workshops

 This event is for **developers currently working on RISC-V** or interested in increasing their knowledge in the open standard.
 You